oasys/www.oasys.net/content/about.md

 to complete various consulting projects in the areas of network design, content distribution, systems integration, and cloud enablement.

-I'd like to share tidbits and thoughts about what I'm currently working on, both for my own reference and as a way to help others who might be trying to solve a similar issue or problem.
+I love sharing tidbits and thoughts about what I'm currently working on, both for my own reference and as a way to help others who might be trying to solve a similar issue or problem.